 Therapist Amira MacKenzie may be living in a state of overwhelm, but she can still recognize a player on sight.
 Yes, Derek’s voice settles into her skin like a soothing balm, but when she looks at him, all she sees is DANGER in a solid wall of muscle.
-Sure, her best friend is marrying his best friend.
-That doesn’t make Derek trustworthy.
-Anyway, between helping families heal from trauma and raising a pre-teen alone, the last thing Amira’s seeking is romance.
+Discovering her best friend is marrying his best friend doesn’t make her trust him.
+Besides, between helping families heal from trauma and raising a pre-teen alone, the last thing Amira needs is romance.

-Then New Orleans floods, and fiercely independent Amira has no choice but to accept the safe harbor Derek offers her and her child.
-In the weeks they’re stuck together, they fall in love.
+When New Orleans floods, self-reliant Amira has no choice but to accept the safe harbor Derek offers her and her child.
+Stuck together for weeks, they can’t deny their growing feelings.
 But if Derek follows temptation and ends the fast early, both he and Amira will doubt he’s dropped his old habits.
-Plus, for their connection to flourish, they both need to get over the hurts that made them steer clear of partnership for the past decade.
-Each must realize they can trust themselves, each other, and the relationship.
+For their connection to flourish, Amira and Derek must learn to trust themselves, each other, and the relationship.

 Sparks fly when rising artist Sage DesChamps tries Acro yoga for the first time and the instructor pairs her with sexy Doctor Wesley Williams.
 As Sage and Wesley connect on the mat, they discover they can help each other off the mat, also—by collaborating on a project to show that climate change is increasing rates of cancer in farming families.
 As Sage walks away, the doctor can’t help feeling he’s just met his future wife.
 But just as Sage starts giving into her fantasies about Wesley, she receives a warning.
 The man isn’t just a heartbreaker; he’s like a tornado when it comes to women — he sweeps in, destroys the territory, and leaves.Can Sage get past the rumors to see the man behind the path of broken hearts?
 Can Wesley drop his facade long enough to explore the love he believes is possible with Sage?
 When work and disaster bring them together, it seems they are destined for union.
 But can love born in a tornado survive?